Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 On Mac OS X 10.3 through 10.5, our free MemoryCell provided a quick overview on the memory (RAM) being used by each of your applications.
 Alas, it was broken by Mac OS X 10.6, and a replacement was not in the cards.
 Fortunately, as Mac OS X matured, the problem of applications using too much RAM diminished greatly.

-PongSaver was an OS X screensaver/clock which kept time using the score of a game of Pong.
-First released way back in 2005, it was retired from active development in 2017.
+PongSaver was a MacOS screensaver/clock which kept time using the score of a game of Pong.
+First released way back in 2005, we retired it from active development in 2017.

 Thankfully for those still interested in PongSaver, former Rogue Amoeba employee and original developer Mike Ash has taken over upkeep.

 If you’re interested to see older versions of PongSaver, visit the Retired Apps Gallery in our Historic Screenshot Archive.
 It includes many screenshots of PongSaver.

 Pulsar burned brightly, until it was snuffed out by forces entirely beyond our control.
 First released as 2009 was being rung in, Pulsar was a fantastic tool for listening to SiriusXM streaming content.
 Unfortunately, SiriusXM never provided a proper API for audio streaming.
 Pulsar used all manner of clever hacks and workarounds to get audio, but eventually it became clear that they wished to kill off any and all third-party players.
 Ultimately, we were forced to give up the fight, and Pulsar was retired in 2012.

 If you’re interested to see Pulsar, visit the Retired Apps Gallery in our Historic Screenshot Archive.
 It includes many screenshots of Pulsar.